Lemon Blueberry Muffins

 How to make these lemon blueberry muffins

-(Note: the full recipe is at the bottom of the page)
+(Note: This is a quick description; the full recipe is at the bottom of the page.)

 A glass bowl containing the dry ingredients and a fork.

-• Pour the wet ingredient into the dry and mix with a fork just until combined
+• Pour the wet ingredient into the dry and stir with a spatula or a spoon until combined.
+A few lumps are perfectly fine.

 A jug with the wet ingredients and then a jug pouring the liquids into a bowl containing the dry ingredients.

-• Gently fold the blueberries into the batter (they release some of their juice, but it’s fine)
+• Fold the blueberries into the batter (they will release some of their juice, that’s ok).

-• Divide the batter evenly between 6 muffin cases
+• Divide the batter into 6 muffin cases and bake in the oven.
+Done!

 A spatula mixing the muffin batter in a glass bowl and then six muffins into a muffin tray.